 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the doctrine of merger in real estate transactions?
+What is the doctrine of merger in relation to real estate transactions?

 Open an interactive chat with Bash